How to set custom screen resolutions on Microsoft Surface

-- Working with applications that not support high DPI.
+- When you are working with applications that not support high DPI.

-- Fix problems existed when working on multiple displays with different display scaling.
+- When you want to fix problems while you working on multiple displays with different display scaling.

-- Optimize gaming performance with a lower resolution and a right 3:2 aspect ratio.
+- When you want to optimize gaming performance with a lower resolution and a right 3:2 aspect ratio.

-Here is some information about native resolution and scaling and resolution at 100% scaling you might need when you want to add a custom resolution on your Surface.
+Here is some information about native resolution and resolution at 100% scaling you might need when you want to add a custom resolution on your Surface.